 Space Tourists: a second look

 Earlier this week I got to see the film Space Tourists during a screening as part of the AFI Silverdocs film festival in Silver Spring, Maryland.
-This film has been out for some time but has been limited to the film festival circuit; it first appeared in the US at Sundance earlier this year and [...]
+This film has been out for some time but has been limited to the film festival circuit; it first appeared in the US at Sundance earlier this year […]

 A thrilling and terrifying time for NewSpace